 How to Monitor a Topic on Twitter

-How to monitor a topic on Twitter without stopping at one search result page
+How to monitor a topic on Twitter/X without turning it into another manual search habit

 What people usually mean when they ask this question